lkallas/estonianpin/docs/README_en.md

 }
 ```

-Give the command depending on the composer installation `composer update` or `php composer.phar update`
+Run command depending on the composer installation `composer update` or `php composer.phar update`

-Alternatively you can install by simply using command:
+Alternatively you can install by simply running command:

 ```bash
 $ composer require lkallas/estonianpin